 “You’re not going to be singing any ‘rags’ for a while!” punned the boy.

-“He’ll be a real ‘doll’ in prison!” joked his mentor as he tossed a batarang, which spun toward Gustaf Gilroy, a tube raised above his head.
+“He’ll be a real ‘doll’ in prison!” joked his mentor as he tossed a batarang, which spun toward Mister Midas, a tube raised above his head.

 “This will slow you down, you fleet-footed fool!”
-Gilroy said to the Flash.
+Midas said to the Flash.
 The batarang then shattered the tube, and a thick adhesive rained down on the hapless alchemist.
-“Aaarrrgh!” he cried as a solid goo formed over both of his outstretched hands.
+“Aaarrrgh!” he cried as a solid goo formed over both of his outstretched arms.
 “Can’t use my hands!”

-“I guess you’re having a bad day!” said Batman as he slammed a left into the alchemist’s chin.
+“I guess you’re having a bad day!” said Batman as he slammed a left into Mister Midas’ chin. (*)

 The Flash caught the menacing Master Monk and raced out into the night, streaking at top speed and avoiding the clawing fiend until they crossed into the Western time zones, and the night moved into twilight, then day.